Central Communications Center

 The DJJ Basics of MI and the Stages of Change Curriculum (2008) is delivered over two days and involves lecture, role-playing, group activities, and individual readings.
 Completion of the two-day DJJ Basics of MI and the Stages of Change Curriculum is a prerequisite for attending C-PACT and/or R-PACT training, as well as facilitator training in any of the DJJ recognized evidence-based practices.

-Quality Improvement (QI) Certified Reviewer training presents the basic skills and information necessary to conduct a review of the Department’s programs and services, as well as those that are contracted.
-The training program is intended for supervisory and management staff from programs and services who have been selected to serve as reviewers, as well as representatives from the juvenile justice boards and councils.
+Quality Improvement (QI) Certified Reviewer training presents the basic skills and information necessary to conduct a review of the Department’s contracted programs and services.
+The training program is intended for supervisory and management staff from programs and Headquarters, who have been selected to serve as reviewers, as well as representatives from other juvenile justice entities.
 Any reviewers not meeting minimum requirements for QI Certified Reviewer status will be required to complete and submit the for consideration by the Bureau Chief.

 © 2012 Florida Department of Juvenile Justice